Basic setup example

 You can add post-processing to your scene by using a ShaderPass object.
 It uses FBO (short for Frame Buffer Objects) under the hood and allows some really cool effects.

 Post-processing shaders are a bit different than plane shaders.
 They do not have any projection or model view matrix and they also silently create a render texture that will hold our scene (called uRenderTexture in our fragment shader).

 Here are some very basic vertex and fragment shaders example, that will use the same effect as our basic plane example seen above.

 Post processing vertex shader

 You can also load images, videos or canvases into your shader pass, as you'd do with a regular plane.

-- Plane's canvases textures are updated at each frame (videos are updated at 30FPS), which has a significant impact on performance.
+- Plane's canvases textures are updated at each frame (videos are updated each time a new frame is available), which has a significant impact on performance.
 When those textures are not visible (if they are hidden by another texture, or if you have finished drawing on your canvas...), you should set those textures shouldUpdate property to false, and switch it back to true before displaying them again.

 - Large images have a bigger impact on performance.
 Try to scale your images so they will fit your plane maximum size.
 It goes the same for videos of course: try to keep them as light as possible.

 Render targets (and therefore shader passes) disable the WebGL context default antialiasing.
 If you use them, you should set the antialias Curtains property to false when initiating your context.